|

 articulated carefully to Kor.
 "Will SpaceCom get that signal?"

 Kor asked.
-Dal was the resident expert, "The data
+"The data

 packets won't make sense unless the translation buffers are received